Themitchell/workshop-javascript-1-to-es6-and-beyond/README.md

 import 'my-module';
 import MyModule from 'my-module';
 import MyModule as TheirModule from 'my-module';
-import { myFunction, MyConstant as TheirConstant } from 'my-module';
+import MyModule, { myFunction, myConstant as theirConstant } from 'my-module';
 ```

 # Arrow functions